-SECTION 1.
-Title.- This Act shall be known as the "Tuition Fee Rationalization Act."

-SEC.
-2. Declaration of Policy. - Section I, Article XIV of the 1987 Constitution mandates the protection and promotion of the right of all citizens to quality and affordable education at all level and that the State shall take appropriate steps to make such education accessible to all.
-Section 13, Article II, further recognizes the role of the youth in nation-building and promotes and protects their physical, moral, spiritual, intellectual and social well-being.
-In view of these, the following are hereby declared the objectives of this Act.

-a.
-To promote affordable access to quality education by rationalizing and/or reasonably regulating tuition fee rate and increases in all educational institutions including other fees;

-b.
-To provide all educational institutions with accredited program greater flexibility and autonomy in tuition fee rate fixing and/or tuition fee increase adjustments;
+- SECTION 1.
+Title.
+This Act shall be known as the "Tuition FeeRationalization Act of 2004." - SEC.
+2. Declaration of Policy.
+Section 1, Article XIV of the 1987 - 4 Constitution mandates the protection and promotion of the right of all citizens to - 5 quality and affordable education at all level and that the State shall take - 6 appropriate steps to make such education accessible to all.
+Section 13, Article II, - 7 further recognizes the role of the youth in nation-building and promotes and - 8 protects their physical, moral, spiritual, intellectual and social well-being.
+In view - 9 of these, the following are hereby declared the objectives of this Act. - a.
+To promote affordable access to quality education by rationalizing - and/or reasonably regulating tuition fee rate and increases in all educational - institutions including other fees; - b.
+To provide all educational institutions with accredited program greater - 14 flexibility and autonomy in tuition fee rate fixing and/or tuition fee increase - 15 adjustments;

 c.
-To establish a Tuition Fee Rationalization Council which is envisioned to be a multisectoral body that shall serve as the highest policy-making body on matters pertaining to tuition fee rates and other increases or adjustments in school fees; and d.
-To provide an effective and rational mechanism for fixing the tuition fee rates and adjustments in other school fees in all educational institutions including those to be adopted by the boards of State Universities and Colleges that is acceptable to concerned stakeholders taking into account socio-economic and other considerations and safety nets.
+To establish a Tuition Fee Rationalization Council which is envisioned to be a multisectoral body that shall serve as the highest policy-making body on matters pertaining to tuition fee rates and other increases or adjustments in school fees; and

-SEC.
-3. Coverage. - a) Tuition Fees- As a general rule, public and private academic and technical institutions shall be allowed to impose tuition fee increases and/or adjustments without any prior consultations, on incoming freshmen students in the secondary and tertiary level, and in the first and fifth grade in the elementary level only.
+- d.
+To provide an effective and rational mechanism for fixing the tuition fee rates and adjustments in other school fees in all educational institutions including those to be adopted by the boards of State Universities and Colleges that is acceptable to concerned stakeholders taking into account socio-economic and other considerations and safety nets. - SEC.
+3. Coverage. a) Tuition Fees- As a general rule, public and private academic and technical institutions shall be allowed to impose tuition fee increases and/or adjustments without any prior consultations, on incoming freshmen students in the secondary and tertiary level, and in the first and fifth grade in the elementary level only.
 There shall be no tuition fee increases and/or adjustments in all other year levels.

-The tuition fee increases which may be allowed to be imposed shall not exceed fifteen percent (1 5%) of prevailing rates: Provided, however, That any proposed tuition fee increase and/or adjustment in excess of the stipulated percentage affecting not only the segment of students stated above but all other years level including those to be imposed by State universities and Colleges shall be subject to the approval of the National Tuition Fee Rationalization Council and/or its regional council having jurisdiction and on a case-to-case basis.
+The tuition fee increases which may be allowed to be imposed shall not exceed fifteen percent (15%) of prevailing rates: Provided, however, That any proposed tuition fee increase and/or adjustment in excess of the stipulated percentage affecting not only the segment of students stated above but all other years level including those to be imposed by State universities and Colleges shall be subject to the approval of the National Tuition Fee Rationalization Council and/or its regional council having jurisdiction and on a case-to-case basis.

-b) Other school fees- The amount of other school fees to be collected from students in the freshmen level of the secondary and tertiary institutions, and from the first grade and fifth in the elementary level shall in no way be more than twenty-five percent (25%) of the amount collected as tuition fee for the semester to which the student is currently enrolled: Provided, further, That an imposition of more than fifteen percent (15%) in tuition fees and twenty-five percent (25%) in the case of miscellaneous fees may be allowed after the concerned schools shall have conducted thorough consultations and hearings, and the examination of financial records and the determination of the distinct requirements and conditions of schools shall have been assessed by the Council.
+b) Other school fees- The amount of other school fees to be collected from students in the freshmen level of the secondary and tertiary institutions, and from the first grade and fifth in the elementary level shall in no way be more than twenty-five percent (25%) of the amount collected as tuition fee for the semester to which the student is currently enrolled: Provided, further, That an imposition of more than fifteen percent (15%) in tuition fees and twenty-five percent (25%) in the case of miscellaneous fees may be allowed after the concerned schools shall